C++ Protobuf

 - C++ Generated Code Reference — exactly what

-protocproduces for each schema element. - C++ API Reference —
+protocproduces per schema element. - C++ API Reference —

-Message,Reflection,TextFormat,Arena,JsonUtil. - Updating a Message Type — the canonical compatibility rules.
+Message,Reflection,TextFormat,Arena,JsonUtil. - Updating a Message Type — canonical compatibility rules.

 - protobuf GitHub repo — source, releases, issues.